malgorithms/toffee/README.md

 todo
 ======
-- finish browser-side include and command-line compiler
-- ...then add instructions on how to use it
 - continue to add to unit tests
-- stack trace conversion improvement
+- finish a few command line options
+  - stdout
+  - coffee output isntead of js, if requested
+  - file-by-file output with root dir as param